How to Trick Yourself Into Saving Tons of Money, No Hypnotist Required | Wealthsimple

 To stay on track, there's a solution: make it so you have to decide to not save money.
 For example: when your employer takes money out of your salary every pay cycle to contribute to your retirement account.
 Your employer, in that case, is an external role.
 You never see the money, so you never have to think about spending it.

 There's a caveat.
 The people who want you to spend your money know the power of external roles, too: online subscription services, cell phone carriers, the Bacon of the Month club — they all depend on pulling money out of your account monthly/weekly/every nanosecond while you're not paying attention.
-That's where some of our favourite budgeting tools can help: they'll help you suss out recurring charges and decide that you might not really need Tidal, Apple Music, and Spotify.
+That's where some of our favorite budgeting tools can help you out.
+And there's another one we'd recommend specifically for this purpose: Trim.
+It will suss out your automatic, recurring charges, so you can see it all in one place and decide if you really need Tidal, Apple Music, and Spotify.

 #2: The Magic of Automatic Deposits